MicroFocus/alm-octane-js-rest-sdk/README.md

 and also the OctaneVanilla object which needs the default.json generated file.

-The recommended way to use this SDK is to use the Octane object as the OctaneVanilla version is error-prone due to the fact that it needs regeneration every time the API changes or fields are added.
+The recommended way to use this SDK is to use the Octane object as the OctaneVanilla version is error-prone due to the fact that it needs regeneration every time the API is changed or fields are added.

 The docs for the original version of the SDK can be found [here](/lib/generate-routes/README.md).